A treadmill stress echocardiogram is a two-dimensional ultrasound performed before and after an exercise stress test.

 You will be monitored closely for a period of time after you complete the exercise phase.

-Treadmill stress echocardiograms usually take about 40 minutes.
+Treadmill stress echocardiograms test usually take about 40 minutes.
+The test consist in walking on a treadmill or pedal a stationary bike.

 A treadmill stress echocardiogram is a non-invasive procedure so you can return immediately to your usual everyday activities, unless advised otherwise on the day of your test.